GUIDE: What are the steps to choose an ERP for a service company?

 Questions you can ask:

-• How are unpaid bills handled?
+• How are unpaid invoices managed?

 • How can I connect an email address to the ERP for sending invoices?